frontenddogma/css-optimization-basics/manuscript/operation.md

 One is to separate all styles by modules (functionality), or perhaps, blocks, or elements (BEM), and to keep them separate.
 (This goes in the direction of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).)

 Two is not to do anything on top—as we don’t have to do anything more if we’re sorting selectors consistently (such sorting will _inherently_ lead to a modular order within our style sheets), and especially not _if_ we DRY our style sheets entirely.
-As we will see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, for which module separation is rather inconvenient.
+As we’ll see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, something for which module separation is rather inconvenient.
 (This is another example for where our work requires some feeling for balance and priority—we may well decide for a different course, especially when our projects are of large size.)

 I> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
 Look very closely how they help, and how they hinder you.
 I>